jsoma/designingviz/axes/4-lower-bound.md

-# Lower bound: Just use zero
+# Selecting a lower bound

 If the lower bound of your axis can be a zero, you should probably make it a zero.